ihommani/blog_source/content/technical/javaslang.md

 Java by default creates mutable data structures, i.e one can operate directly on a structure instance.
 ```
-list.add(3) // list has the
+list.add(3) // We operate a side effect on the list variable by adding an element to it
 ```
 ```
-map.remove(5) //
+map.remove(5) // We also operate a side effect.
+Here we remove an element from the list
 ```
-Javaslangs' data structures are [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure) and therefore "effectively immutable".
+Javaslangs's data structures are [persistent](https://en.wikipedia.org/wiki/Persistent_data_structure) and therefore "effectively immutable".
 In short, their operations do not (visibly) update the structure in-place, but instead always yield a new updated structure.
 Do not worry about performance issues, Javaslang share what can be shared :\) .

-This example helped me to understand what it means:
+This example helped me to understand what it means.

-In java we can create a list of three integers as follow.
 ```
+// Java 8
 List<Integer> elements = new ArrayList<Integer>
 elements.add(1);
 elements.add(2);